-Daniel: Part 2 – The Progressive Maturation of a Believer in the End Times from Immaturity to Full Stature and a Glorified Body
+Daniel: Part 2 – The Progressive Maturation of a Believer in the End Times from Immaturity to Full Stature and a Redeemed Body

 Dan 1:1 In the third year of the reign of Jehoiakim king of Judah came Nebuchadnezzar king of Babylon unto Jerusalem, and besieged it.

 If you know much at all about Old Testament history, you know that the Hebrew people, the ones chosen by God through whom the Messiah would eventually come, were idolaters at heart.
 They would worship God for relatively brief periods of time but it would not be long before they would be bowing down to some false god just as the heathens around them did.
 God raised up prophets to warn them over and over again of what would happen if they did not return to their worship of him.
 There would be brief returns when people got scared but true love for God and purity of heart were hard to find.

 Daniel was a young man, maybe even a teenager, when God’s hand of judgment finally fell upon the southern kingdom of Judah and the people were taken captive to Babylon under the rulership of king Nebuchadnezzar.
 Daniel was one of those taken captive.

 This is the historical account but underneath it is a spiritual explanation of how we are taken captive spiritually.
 To be more explicit, we see here that our spiritual mind is taken captive by our natural mind with Daniel signifying our spiritual mind and Nebuchadnezzar our natural mind.